CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPB_Tibor/Huniki.md

 **Antennae:**

 - He has a good sense of smell (having both human nose and antennae), and pheromones bugs use to communicate.

-**Extra arms and wings:**

-- I don't recall ever seeing a genetically 4 legged bug of any kind, kiki should have at least 6 or more limbs, so his kind does, even if he's basically a mix of several different bugs. ;)
-  Workers of his kind do not have wings, only royals.
-(Kind like ants.)

 **About his appearance in general:**